NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 The list view is a paginated list of all entities corresponding to the selected filter.

-On the top left section of the screen, the user can download data about all entities associated to the selected filter.
+On the top left section of the screen, the user can download data about all entities associated with the selected filter.

 ## Details Panel

 Clicking on a case will open the details panel.
-Data in this panel is broken down in multiple sections, entirely driven by [GDC Dictionary](../../Dictionary/index.md)
+Data in this panel is broken down in multiple sections and driven by [GDC Dictionary](../../Dictionary/index.md)

 [![GDC Submission Case Details](images/GDC_Submission_Cases_Details.png)](images/GDC_Submission_Cases_Details.png "Click to see the full image.")